cosminmocan/vfio-single-amdgpu-passthrough/README.md

 modprobe vfio_pci
 modprobe vfio_iommu_type1
 ```
-The reason why it lock up is because we are basically cuting the gpu short without lettign the driver know that it will end, with nvidia it works because the driver knows how to reset itself, amd's doesn't
+The reason why it locks up, is because we are basically cutting the gpu short without letting the driver know that it will end, with NVidia it works because the driver knows how to reset itself, amd's doesn't

-The woking version will be attached as start.sh , but just to explain a bit, this is what I did, and the reason behind it.
+The working version will be attached as start.sh , but just to explain a bit, this is what I did, and the reason behind it.

-First things first, after killing the display manager, we have to kill pulseAudio and pipewire, we get the process id for both of them and them we kill them.
+First things first, after killing the display manager, we have to kill pulseAudio and pipewire, we get the process id for both of them using pgrep, and then we kill them.
-We do this because our gpu is used by amdgpu(as a display adapter) and by snd_hda_intel(as a audio output for hdmi), this can be checked using the follwoing command:
+We do this because our gpu is used by amdgpu(as a display adapter) and by snd_hda_intel(as an audio output for hdmi), this can be checked using the following command:

 lspci -v:
 ```
 09:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon RX 470/480/570/570X/580/580X/590] (rev e7) (prog-if 00 [VGA controller])